sem4-fullstackjs/Exam/README.md

 Since MongoDB on its own is schemaless, which can cause some troubles, using a layer on top like mongoose makes it possible also to reference documents in other collections inside a document.

 ### Explain the “6 Rules of Thumb: Your Guide Through the Rainbow” as to how and when you would use normalization vs. denormalization.
-rule 1 Favor embedding unless there is a compelling reason not to.
+Rule 1 Favor embedding unless there is a compelling reason not to.

-rule 2 Needing to access an object on its own is a compelling reason not to embed it.
+Rule 2 Needing to access an object on its own is a compelling reason not to embed it.

-rule 3 Arrays should not grow without bound.
+Rule 3 Arrays should not grow without bound.
 If there are more than a couple of hundred documents on the “many” side, don’t embed them; if there are more than a few thousand documents on the “many” side, don’t use an array of ObjectID references.
 High-cardinality arrays are a compelling reason not to embed.

-rule 4 Don’t be afraid of application-level joins: if you index correctly and use the projection specifier (as shown in part 2) then application-level joins are barely more expensive than server-side joins in a relational database.
+Rule 4 Don’t be afraid of application-level joins: if you index correctly and use the projection specifier (as shown in part 2) then application-level joins are barely more expensive than server-side joins in a relational database.

-rule 5 Consider the write/read ratio when denormalizing.
+Rule 5 Consider the write/read ratio when denormalizing.
 A field that will mostly be read and only seldom updated is a good candidate for denormalization: if you denormalize a field that is updated frequently then the extra work of finding and updating all the instances is likely to overwhelm the savings that you get from denormalizing.

-rule 6 As always with MongoDB, how you model your data depends – entirely – on your particular application’s data access patterns.
+Rule 6 As always with MongoDB, how you model your data depends – entirely – on your particular application’s data access patterns.
 You want to structure your data to match the ways that your application queries and updates it.

 reference [6 Rules of Thumb](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-3)